Becoming a Volunteer

 "The training was well presented, the pace was excellent and it was informative and well structured with a mix of group work and activites."
 Service User Support training attendee August 2014.

 Whatever role you do you will be supervised either by a member of staff or another volunteer.
 Fran, our Training and Volunteer Coordinator, is always on hand to help and deal with any questions or concerns.
-Eating Positively and Eating Together Volunteers also have their Rota Coordinator to defer to as well.
+Eating Together Volunteers also have their Rota Coordinator to defer to as well.

 Our FAQs page has some questions frequently asked by volunteers which you may find helpful.